Loading...

 How to Assign a Domain to Your Bluehost Account

-Once you have a domain name, assigning it to your Bluehost account makes it active and ties it to your hosting plan.
-This guide covers the full process, from prerequisites to what to do after the assignment is complete.
+Once you have a domain name, assigning it to your Bluehost account makes it active and connects it to your hosting plan.
+This guide covers all three verification methods, the post-assignment setup steps, and the most common reasons the domain doesn’t work right after you click Assign.

 Before You Start

 If your domain is registered elsewhere (such as GoDaddy, Namecheap, or Google Domains) and you need to update the nameservers first, see our guide on how to change nameservers on Bluehost.
 Bluehost’s nameservers are ns1.bluehost.com and ns2.bluehost.com.
-Once those are set and propagating, you can proceed with the steps below.
+If the domain is not yet in your Bluehost account at all, follow how to add a domain to Bluehost first, then return here to assign it.

 Primary Domain vs Addon Domain